-According to the rabbis, the Mincha prayer was instituted in correspondence with the afternoon communal sacrifice, which technically may be offered as long as it was day.
+According to the rabbis, the Minchah prayer was instituted in correspondence with the afternoon communal sacrifice, which technically may be offered as long as it was day.
 Rabbi Judah contended that Mincha corresponds to the offering of the incense, which was offered at least 1¼ hours before sunset.

 The “Politically Correct” Verdict

 However, one should not be constantly vacillating between the two opinions; one day like this and the next like that—choose the more convenient option and stick with it.
-Shabbat is the exception to this rule: because we are eager to be graced by the holiness of the day, even one who during the week always prays Maariv after nightfall may pray the Shabbat evening prayers on Friday afternoon after the Plag Hamincha.
+Shabbat is the exception to this rule: because we are eager to be graced by the holiness of the day, even one who during the week always prays Maariv after nightfall may pray the Shabbat evening prayers on Friday afternoon after the Plag Haminchah.